Kokumin Dōmei

 Kokumin Dōmei advocated for a dirigiste economy with government control of strategic industries and financial institutions, and the creation of a Japan-Manchukuo economic union.
+The party also supported "Far Eastern Monroeism" through a platform.

 The new party consisted mainly of defectors from Minseitō, and had an original strength of 32 seats in the Diet of Japan.
 In 1934, it demanded an inquiry into the Teijin Incident in an effort to bring down the cabinet of Prime Minister Saitō Makoto.
 However, in 1935, many members returned to the Minseitō fold.
 In 1936, Nakano left the party to form Tōhōkai the following year, and Kazami joined Fumimaro Konoe’s think tank, the Shōwa Kenkyūkai.
 In the 1937 General Election, the party's strength fell from 32 seats to 11 seats.

 In June 1940, Kokumin Dōmei was merged into the Imperial Rule Assistance Association, and thereafter ceased to exist.